 Most high-quality links today are content-based.
 However, a few other opportunities remain to build backlinks without having to create original content.

-Local store or business directories are another examples.
-Again, some of those links are no-follow.
-But given the ease of creating them (and additional benefits of having such profiles), they’re well worth it.
+Local store or business directories are another example.
+Again, some of those links are no-follow, but given the ease of creating them (and additional benefits of having such profiles), they’re well worth it.